chrisboulton/php-resque-scheduler/README.markdown

     require 'Resque/Resque.php';
     require 'ResqueScheduler/ResqueScheduler.php';

-    $in = 3600; // trigger the job in 1 hour.
+    $in = 3600;
     $args = array('id' => $user->id);
     ResqueScheduler::enqueueIn($in, 'email', 'SendFollowUpEmail', $args);

-The above will store the job for 5 days in the delayed queue, and then pull the job off and submit it to the `email` queue in Resque for processing as soon as a worker is available.
+The above will store the job for 1 hour in the delayed queue, and then pull the job off and submit it to the `email` queue in Resque for processing as soon as a worker is available.